Little Beans Playhouse

 Our preschool teachers apply the Little Dreamers Dream Big curriculum.

 This curriculum includes award-winning materials organized by day and ready to go.
 It is a research-based Early Learning Curriculum and offers wonderful learning opportunities for the whole child, including the areas of social-emotional development, creative development, science, diversity, mathematics, language arts, as well as physical development.

-Mother Goose Time embraces each child's uniqueness and allows our teachers to get your children ready for Kindergarten.
+Little Dreamers Dream Big embraces each child's uniqueness and allows our teachers to get your children ready for Kindergarten.